trashbirdecology/luisdva.github.io/_posts/2018-06-04-unbreaking-vals.md

 I’m not referring to this as squashing or squishing because those terms are already used in other packages and they mean different things.
 I´ll stick with unbreaking.
 Note that _stri_\wrap()_ from the _stringi_ package does more or less the opposite of this.
 Finally, this also works with blank values, we just need to replace empty with NA.

+Let me know if you find this useful, or if anything is working as advertised.
+Thanks for reading.